 For organizations, these findings suggest three important implications.
 First, leaders have a strong impact on the attitudes and beliefs of their followers.
 These important individuals must be cognizant of the message they are sending to their workplace and behave as though “someone’s always watching.”

-trusting capable team members.
-Lastly, the authors found that helping behaviors were positively related to coworker trust, suggesting that coworkers who offered a helping hand to others were generally perceived as more trustworthy by their peers.
-To help develop norms of coworker trust, then, leaders can therefore encourage such behaviors through informal or formal incentives.
+Second, during times when performance is low, it behooves leaders to establish clear norms for trusting capable team members.
+Lastly, the authors found that helping behavior was positively related to coworker trust, suggesting that coworkers who offered a helping hand to others were generally perceived as more trustworthy by their peers.
+To help develop norms of coworker trust, leaders can therefore encourage helping behavior through informal or formal incentives.

 Lau, D. C., Liden, R. C. (2008).
 Antecedents of coworker trust: Leaders’ blessings.
 Journal of Applied Psychology, 93(5), 1130-1138.